aiamlucas/c-the-universe-and-everything/philosophers/philosophers.md

 ### Pattern 2: Producer-Consumer

-One thread produces data, another consumes it (needs condition variables, not for this project).
+One thread produces data, another consumes it

 ### Pattern 3: All-Start-Together

-All threads start simultaneously, but coordinate with timing/mutexes. (ideal for the philosophers project)
+All threads start simultaneously, but coordinate with timing/mutexes.

 ```
 // Create all threads first